 - Evaluate the frequency of the critical behaviors.

 - Aim to increase or decrease the frequencies of these behaviors based on the therapist’s findings.

 The six steps of the cognitive behavioral therapy treatment process include:

 - Initial assessment.

 - Acquirement of new skills.

-- Consolidate skills and apply them to stressful situations.
+- Consolidation of skills and applying them to stressful situations.

 Cognitive behavioral therapy was founded by psychiatrist Aaron T. Beck during the 1960s.
 At the time, Beck was an instructor at the prestigious University of Pennsylvania.
-After years of study, Beck felt that intervening and addressing a patient’s distorted thinking patterns made the patient more aware of how their thought patterns affected their behavior.
-After these negative thoughts were thoroughly evaluated and deemed unrealistic, the patient usually went on to make significant changes in their behavior.
+After years of study, Beck felt that intervening and addressing a client’s distorted thinking patterns made the person more aware of how their thought patterns affected their behavior.
+After these negative thoughts were thoroughly evaluated and deemed unrealistic, the client usually went on to make significant changes in their behavior.

 When combined with other forms of psychotherapy, like dialectical behavior therapy (DBT) and motivational interviewing (MI), cognitive behavioral therapy can be the launching pad for a successful life in addiction recovery.